j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 You can (a) shutdown the project altogether in GCP Cloud Console or (b) use Terraform to destroy.
 Use (b) at your own risk as its a little glitchy while (a) is guaranteed to stop the billing meter pronto.
 <br>
-Needs to run in cloud shell from ~/spark-kafka-lab/spark-on-gcp-with-confluent-kafka/01-environment-setup
+Needs to run in cloud shell from ~/biglake-finegrained-demo/demo
 ```
+cd ~/biglake-finegrained-demo/demo
-#terraform destroy \
+terraform destroy \
   -var="project_id=${PROJECT_ID}" \
   -var="project_nbr=${PROJECT_NBR}" \
   -var="org_id=${ORG_ID}" \